Sarah Kendall Hughes, Chair

 Commissioner Tucker focuses on improving Knowledge Management and Knowledge Management Systems in his research.
 He has published several academic articles, earned many grants and fellowships and presented at more than a dozen conferences.

 Commissioner Tucker earned a bachelor’s of science in aeronautical engineering from USAFA, a master’s in science in engineering and technology management from Oklahoma State University, a master’s in national security and strategic studies from the Naval War College in Newport and Rhode Island, and a Ph.D. in industrial engineering from the University of Central Florida.
+Commissioner Tucker was appointed by Gov. Jared Polis in July 2019 to serve through July 1, 2023, as an unaffiliated resident from the 5th Congressional District.

 Jen Walmer is the Colorado director of Education Reform Now (ERN).
 Commissioner Walmer believes that equity in education — from pre-k through higher education — is one of the most important issues of our time.
 In her 10 years with ERN, she has been a tireless advocate for resource equity, teacher quality and preparation, a strong accountability system, and quality, accessibility, and affordability in higher education.
 She collaborates closely with policymakers toward the goal of quality, transparency, and fairness in education.